DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Why “Motivation” matters.

-Sometimes thinking about why writing something is important to you helps you write it.
+Sometimes thinking about why writing something is important helps you write it.
 You might not fully understand why it matters to you, but questioning yourself can help – to a point.

 Another thing to remember about motivation – motivation comes and goes, and that’s okay too.
 While you might feel motivated and fired up to write in the morning, you can lose your steam by noon.
-The important thing is to capitalize on your motivation when it comes – and not beat yourself up when it doesn’t.
+It is important to capitalize on your motivation when it comes – and not beat yourself up when it doesn’t.

 How fear impacts your motivation.